 Reasoning; commercial and creative, together with open-mindedness are key in order to assimilate and resolve issues in the work place within many job functions.

-Recommended job roles: Data Analyst, Contracts Analyst, Investor Relations, Expense Management, Business Analyst, Business Affairs, Royalties Assistant, Licensing Coordinator, Procurement Executive.
+Recommended job roles: Data Analyst, Market Research, Contracts Analyst, Investor Relations, Expense Management, Business Analyst, Business Affairs, Royalties Assistant, Licensing Coordinator, Procurement Executive.

 Are you able to multitask or do you find it distracting?